Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate

 \section{Conclusion}

-This paper addressed the critical challenge of detecting hallucinations in Large Language Model outputs, particularly for \enquote{black-box} systems where access to internal states or full log-probability distributions is limited.
-We introduced an applied methodology for robust, one-shot hallucination detection rooted in information-theoretic principles, leveraging only the top-$K$ token log-probabilities typically exposed by LLM APIs.

-Our primary contribution is a supervised learning approach that utilizes features representing the mean entropic contributions of individual top-ranked tokens.
-Experimental results across diverse Question Answering datasets and multiple LLMs demonstrate that this learned estimator significantly outperforms a baseline Entropy Production Rate (EPR) metric in identifying hallucinatory content.
-Notably, we found that high detection performance can be achieved using a small number of accessible logprobs (typically $K<10$), underscoring the practical efficiency and deployability of our method in API-constrained environments.
-Furthermore, we showcased its utility in a specialized finance framework for analyzing responses to queries on annual reports and highlighted its potential for identifying high-uncertainty tokens within a generated sequence.
+We addressed one-shot hallucination detection in black-box LLMs by introducing a methodology rooted in information-theoretic principles, leveraging only the top-$K$ token log-probabilities typically exposed by APIs.
+Our primary contribution is a supervised approach that utilizes features representing individual top-ranked tokens mean and maximal entropic contributions.
+Experiments across QA datasets and multiple LLMs show that the learned estimator outperforms a baseline Entropy Production Rate (EPR).
+Notably, strong detection performance is achieved even with as few as $K\leq10$ accessible log-probabilities, underscoring practical efficiency under API constraints.
+We also showcased utility in a specialized financial setting for RAG and highlighted token-level uncertainty visualization.

-This work provides a practical and effective technique for enhancing the trustworthiness of LLM responses in both general QA and Retrieval-Augmented Generation systems from a single generation pass.
-By offering a reliable method for uncertainty estimation and hallucination detection under common operational constraints, we contribute to the broader effort of developing more dependable and safely deployable LLM technologies.
-Future work may explore extending this approach to more complex reasoning tasks and investigating the nuances of the learned entropic feature weights for deeper interpretability.
+This work provides a practical technique for enhancing the trustworthiness of LLM responses in both general QA and RAG from a single generation pass.
+Future work may extend this approach to more complex reasoning tasks and study the interpretability of the learned entropic weights.

 \begin{acks} This work was done as part of the ArGiMi project, funded by BPIFrance under the France2030 national effort towards numerical common goods.
-CM wishes to thank Antoine Delaby for preliminary discussions on RAG applications, along with Gabriel Trier, Lucas Tramonte and Rayane Bouaita for their help on the question dataset. \end{acks}
+CM wishes to thank Antoine Delaby for preliminary discussions on RAG applications, along with Gabriel Trier, Lucas Tramonte and Rayane Bouaita for their help on the question dataset.
+HR also wishes to thank Yves-Roland Kouayip and Mathieu Crochet from Artefact for their help in creating the annotation tool. \end{acks}